njche/late-train/README.md

 # Late Train
 Late Train is an application where you can track a passanger train in the Netherlands in real-time.
-Vote wether you think it will arrive on time or not.
+Vote whether you think it will arrive on time or not.

 # Features
 This app is still in development so some features are not yet complete